 Philippine Airlines (PAL), a longtime General Electric (GE) customer, will switch to Pratt & Whitney (P&W) and Rolls-Royce (R-R) engines for its recently ordered Airbus fleets.
 Most of PAL’s existing widebodies use engines developed by GE, and the airline’s current narrowbody fleet is powered by CFM, a joint venture of GE and France’s Snecma.
 But industry sources tell AviationWeek PAL has chosen P&W’s International Aero Engine (IAE) V2500s to power the 34 A321s just ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Philippine Airlines Switches To P&W, R-R From GE For New Airbus Fleets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Philippine Airlines Switches To P&W, R-R From GE For New Airbus Fleets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.